Ideal-theoretic Explanation of Capacity-achieving Decoding: List-Decoding of Polynomial Ideal Codes

 \begin{theorem} Let $k, s, n \in \N$ be such that $k < sn$ and $s < k-1$.
 Let $E_0(X), E_1(X), \ldots, E_{n-1}(X) \in \F[X]$ be relatively prime monic polynomials of degree equal to $s$ each.
 Let $\enc:\F_{<k}[X] \longrightarrow (\F_{<s}[X])^n$ be the encoding function defined as

-Then, there is an algorithm, which takes as input a received word $\vc = (\vc_0, \vc_1, \ldots, \vc_n) \in \F_{<s}[X]^n$ and for every $\epsilon > 0$ outputs all polynomials $f \in \F_{<k}[X]$ such that $\enc(f)$ and $\vc$ agree on at least $(k/sn)^{1/2} + \epsilon$ fraction of coordinates in time $\poly(n, 1/\epsilon)$. \end{theorem}
+Then, there is an algorithm, which takes as input a received word $\vc = (\vc_0, \vc_1, \ldots, \vc_n) \in \F_{<s}[X]^n$ and for every $\epsilon > 0$ outputs all polynomials $f \in \F_{<k}[X]$ such that $\enc(f)$ and $\vc$ agree on at least $(k/(sn))^{1/2} + \epsilon$ fraction of coordinates in time $\poly(n, 1/\epsilon)$. \end{theorem}

-Observe that the rate of this code is $k/sn$ and distance is $1 - (k-1)/sn$, and thus \cref{thm: decoding up to Johnson} gives us an algorithmic analog of \cref{thm: johnson} for these codes.
+Observe that the rate of this code is $k/(sn)$ and distance is $1 - (k-1)/(sn)$, and thus \cref{thm: decoding up to Johnson} gives us an algorithmic analog of \cref{thm: johnson} for these codes.

-The list decoding algorithm for polynomial ideal codes is an (almost immediate) extension of an algorithm of Guruswami, Sahai and Sudan \cite{GuruswamiSS2000} for list decoding codes based on Chinese Remainder Theorem to this setting.
-This algorithm, in turn, relies on ideas in an earlier algorithm of Guruswami and Sudan \cite{GuruswamiS1999} for list decoding Reed-Solomon codes up to the Johnson radius.
+The list-decoding algorithm for polynomial ideal codes is an (almost immediate) extension of an algorithm of Guruswami, Sahai and Sudan \cite{GuruswamiSS2000} for list-decoding codes based on Chinese Remainder Theorem to this setting.
+This algorithm, in turn, relies on ideas in an earlier algorithm of Guruswami and Sudan \cite{GuruswamiS1999} for list-decoding Reed-Solomon codes up to the Johnson radius.

 As noted in the introduction, most of the ideas for the proof of \cref{thm: decoding up to Johnson} were already there in the work of Guruswami, Sahai and Sudan \cite{GuruswamiSS2000} and all we do in this section is to flush out some of the details.
 The proof of this theorem is deferred to \cref{sec: poly ideal johnson bound}.